brunopenha/demo-quarkus-k8s/README.md

 }
 ```

-It might be tempting to add a label or tag to the counter indicating what value was checked.
+Adding a label or tag to the counter might be tempting to indicate what value was checked.
-Remember that each unique combination of metric name (testPrimeNumber) and label value produces a unique time series.
+Remember that each unique combination of a metric name (testPrimeNumber) and label value produces a unique time series.
-Using an unbounded set of data as label values can lead to a "cardinality explosion",
+Using an unbounded data set as label values can lead to a "cardinality explosion",
 an exponential increase in the creation of new time series.

-6 - Now we can run some examples and check `example_prime_number_total` counters:
+6 - Now we can run some examples and check the `example_prime_number_total` counters:

 ```shell
 curl http://localhost:8080/prime/-1